maraljr/imagRGB/README.md

   --output_name OUTPUT_NAME
                         Name of the output color palette image.
 Default is the input file name plus added data.
   --percentile PERCENTILE
                         Percentile for color extraction.
 1-100.
 Default is 15.
+Lower percentile values tend to be darker and have more contrast.
 ```

 ### Run Streamlit GUI App